mozman/ezdxf/docs/source/dxfinternals/filestructure.rst

    * Application Identification table (APPID): Table of names for all applications registered with a drawing.
    * Block Record table (BLOCK_RECORD) (DXF R13 and Later)

-4. **BLOCKS** - contains all block definitions.
-A block definition defines the content of a block.
+4. **BLOCKS:** Contains all block definitions.
+The block name \*Model_Space or \*MODEL_SPACE is reserved for the drawing model space and the block name \*Paper_Space or \*PAPER_SPACE is reserved for the *active* paper space layout.
-   The block name ``*Model_Space`` or ``*MODEL_SPACE`` is reserved for the drawing model space and the block name ``*Paper_Space`` or ``*PAPER_SPACE`` is reserved for the active paper space layout.
-Both block definitions are empty, the content of the model space and the active paper space is stored in the ENTITIES section.
-The entities of other layouts are stored in special block definitions called ``*Paper_Spacennn``, nnn is an arbitrary but unique number.
+   Both block definitions are empty, the content of the model space and the *active* paper space is stored in the ENTITIES section.
+The entities of other layouts are stored in special block definitions called \*Paper_Spacennn, nnn is an arbitrary but unique number.

-5. **ENTITIES** - contains the drawing entities of the model space and the active paper space layout.
+5. **ENTITIES:** Contains all graphical entities of the model space and the *active* paper space layout.
 Entities of other layouts are stored in the BLOCKS sections.

-6. **OBJECTS** - non-graphical objects (DXF R13 and later)
+6. **OBJECTS:** Contains all non-graphical objects of the drawing (DXF R13 and later)

-7. **THUMBNAILIMAGE** - contains a preview image of the DXF file, it is optional and can usually be ignored.
+7. **THUMBNAILIMAGE:** Contains a preview image of the DXF file, it is optional and can usually be ignored.
    (DXF R13 and later)

-8. **ACDSDATA** (DXF R2013 and later) - no information in the DXF reference about this section
+8. **ACDSDATA:** (DXF R2013 and later) No information in the DXF reference about this section

 9. **END OF FILE**